kchapelier/cellular-automata-rule-parser/README.md

 - Parse the most common Life rule format (S/B) with an extension to define its neighbourhood type and range.
 - Parse the Generations rule format (S/B/C) with an extension to define its neighbourhood type and range.
-- Parse the Cyclic CA rule format (R/T/C/N), without support for the Greenberg-Hastings model at the current time.
+- Parse the Cyclic CA rule format (R/T/C/N), with support for the Greenberg-Hastings model.

 ## Usage